Framinus/phase-2-challenge/part-4/quiz.md

 A: control-c

 Q: What packages do you have installed via homebrew?
 A: hub,	node,	postgresql,	trash, icu4c,	openssl, readline, tree

 Q: On a UNIX computer, how do you find the process id of a running process?
-A: ps aux | grep <your process name search>
+A: ps aux | grep "the process name but not in quotes."

 Q: In a terminal, what does control-c do?
 A: It stops a running process.